misterspeedy/FsExcel/README.md

      style="width: 300px;" />

 ---
-## Column Widths and Row Heights
+## Column Widths and Row Heights for All Cells

-You can set a specific width for all columns and a specific height for all rows with `Size (ColWidth x)` and `Size (RowHeight x)`.
+You can set a specific width for *all* columns and a specific height for *all* rows with `SizeAll (ColWidth x)` and `SizeAll (RowHeight x)`.

-Excel and ClosedXml documentation is not clear on what units are used, but they are definitely different for width versus height.
+Excel and ClosedXml documentation is not clear on what units are used.
+The width unit correlates with ~10% of the width given number of pixels.
+For example, if you need a cell to be ~50 pixels wide, then you would set the ColWidth to ~5.
 The width unit appears to be, roughly, average character width.
+The height unit is 60% of the pixel height.
+For example, if you want the height to be 45 pixels, then you would set the RowHeight to 27.
 <!-- Test -->

 ```fsharp